August 20, 2017 - Bacon, Eggs and Bagpipes!

 Sunday dawned bright and warm and the band participated in the opening massed bands.
 We then paraded through the grounds and presented a selection of music on the main field, followed by a performance at the heritage tent.
 The weekend was concluded by a final massed bands, after which the band members retired to our dedicated campsite for some much needed refreshment.

 This year saw a number of new members debut in the band.
 Stepping out with the band over the weekend is only achieved after many hours of dedicated practice and commitment and all new members were acknowledged by acting Pipe Major Bill Mcmeekin during the "debrief" complete with appropriate refreshment.

 The band now takes a break until the beginning of September and we always welcome new members, both drummers and pipers.
 The band provides instruction during our weekly Tuesday practices.
 We encourage anyone who is interested to contact us.

 August 4, 2016 - Fergus Pipe Band Performs at the Wellington County Museum

-The Fergus Pipe Band perfomed at the Wellington County Museum as part of the summer concert season
+The Fergus Pipe Band performed at the Wellington County Museum as part of the summer concert season

 The Fergus Pipe band turned out ten pipers and eight drummers, under the command of acting Pipe Major Bill McMeekin and Drum Sergeant Alex Hobler.
 The evening was warm as the band marched in to Colin's Cattle/Castle Dangerous and formed up in front of the historic Wellington County Museum, a former workhouse situated between Fergus and Elora.

-The band played for 45 minutes and presented a wide selection from their repetoire.
+The band played for 45 minutes and presented a wide selection from their repertoire.
 The performance was well received by an appreciative crowd who had gathered with lawn chairs in the museum grounds.

 After a warm and muggy performance the band retired to a local hostelry for some much needed liquid refreshment.